-- Monitoring of interest rates The Bank's Finance department monitors the key macroeconomic interest rates on an ongoing basis in an effort to identify developments in the current and future interest rate environment.
+- Monitoring of interest rates The Bank's TIMCO monitors the key macroeconomic interest rates on an ongoing basis in an effort to identify developments in the current and future interest rate environment.
 Any identified updates to market interest rates are reported to Credit Review Committee and eventually reflected in the interest rates charged to customers as per the Credit Facility Agreement signed by the said customer. - Monthly gap analysis The Bank's Finance department performs monthly gap analysis to assess the sensitivity of the Bank's interest bearing assets and liabilities to a 200 basis point change in interest rates.
-This assessment is performed separately for each major currency of operation, namely EUR, USD and GBP. - Restricting replacement bond purchases to short maturities In the context of rising inflation figures and central bank posture changing to favour sustained normalization of interest rates, bond valuations in the coming years are likely to be under pressure.
+This assessment is performed separately for each major currency of operation, namely EUR, USD and GBP.
+TIMCO also contemplates a 300 basis point shock to interest rates as part of its ongoing monitoring of the Bank's financial investments portfolio. - Restricting replacement bond purchases to short maturities In the context of rising inflation figures and central bank posture changing to favour sustained normalization of interest rates, bond valuations were expected to become under pressure.
 Hence the Bank moved away from its previous policy of laddering the portfolio, to re-investing bond maturities into short term dated issues until the re-pricing in the bond market unfolds fully.